• Top Stories of 2025

 Contributor

 During a 40-plus-year career in agriculture, Herman VanGenderen became an active investor in stocks and real estate.
 His book Stocks for Fun and Profit: Adventures of an Amateur Investor is available at internet book sites.
-Please email him for information or with questions/comments.
+None of the information presented should be considered as investment advice and while significant care is taken, given the variability of the subject matter, complete accuracy is not guaranteed.
+Please email him with questions/comments.

 Related Coverage